Nepali literature

 Nepali literature (नेपाली साहित्य) refers to literature written in the Nepali language.
 The Nepali language has been the national language of Nepal since 1958.

-Nepali language evolved from Sanskrit and it is difficult to exactly date the history of Nepali language literature since most of the early scholars wrote in Sanskrit.
+Nepali evolved from Sanskrit and it is difficult to exactly date the history of Nepali language literature since most of the early scholars wrote in Sanskrit.
 It is, however, possible to roughly divide Nepali literature into five periods.

 Pre-Bhanubhakta era

-It is thought that Nepali literature has existed in verbal folklore for hundreds of years; however, there exists no evidence of a written literary work before the Bhanubhakta.
-Before Bhanubhakta, writing was done in Sanskrit, and because it was a language accessible exclusively to high-caste Brahmins at the time, common Nepali people were not involved in literature.
+It is thought that Nepali literature had existed in verbal folklore for hundreds of years; however, manuscripts are difficult to come across.
+Among the earliest examples of the Nepali language are inscriptions in stone and copper plates, such as the stone inscription at Dullu, dated to the late 14th century AD.
+Nonetheless, a handful of literary works written in Nepali have been uncovered from before Bhanubhakta's time, such as short stories, poems, and travelogues, the earliest of which is a translation of a Sanskrit text called Bhaswati translated around 1400 AD.
+Additionally, many religious texts were also written in Nepali, such as Shree Swosthani Brata Katha, which was a holy book written in Newari and expanded through Nepali translations, based on stories from the Skanda Purana.
+Most writing was done in Sanskrit, and because it was a language accessible exclusively to high-caste Brahmins at the time, common Nepali people were not usually involved in literature, hence the underrepresentation of original Nepali literary works.
 A few scholars have argued that poet Suwananda Daas was the first literary figure in the history of modern Nepal.
 A contemporary of Bhanubhakta who represented Nirgun Bhakti Dhara (attribute-less devotional stream), Saint Gyandil Das was a poet working in Nepali and composed Udayalahari.